-Summary: St Charles Borromeo, Bishop Born in Arona (Italy) in 1538; died on this day in 1584 in Milan.
-Only twenty-two when he was appointed cardinal, secretary of state, and given the administration of the diocese of Milan by his uncle, Pius IV.
-Prominent in the final sessions of the Council of Trent during 1562—1563 and, at its end, was ordained presbyter, then bishop and became archbishop of Milan.
+Summary: St Charles Borromeo, Bishop Born in Arona (Italy) in 1538; died on this day in 1584 in Milan, twenty-two years old when appointed cardinal, secretary of state, and given the administration of the diocese of Milan by his uncle, Pius IV and prominent in the final sessions of the Council of Trent during 1562—1563.
 Known for implementing the Council’s reforms in liturgy, education, presbyteral formation, and diocesan organisation.

 At Arona near Lake Maggiore in northern Italy there is a thirty metre high copper statue of St Charles Borromeo.
 It is possible to climb up and look out over the Lake through his eye sockets and ear holes.
 The statue is symbolic of the impact of this saint of the Counter Reformation made in the area.
 His care for the poor was unflinching and his reforms antagonised the higher levels of the corrupt Church.